 In a world of Bratz, Barbies, and Princesses, this series offers girls role models that are adventurous and curious problem solvers.
 Filled with fascinating information about the language, traditions and food of Thailand this is much more than a mystery story.
 Jess is immersed in the Thai culture and embraces the opportunity to learn about Nong May's corner of the world.
 A story for young girls everywhere that will inspire them to be thoughtful, independent, open minded, and intelligent girls just like Jess and Nong May.

-Looking for classroom activities to accompany our Pack-n-Go Girls Thailand Adventures?
+Looking for more at-home or classroom activities to accompany our Pack-n-Go Girls Thailand Adventures?
 Our comprehensive, printable Country Exploration Kit for Thailand contains 45+ pages of learning activities, including story starter ideas for young writers, games, crafts, recipes, language activities, coloring pages, and Common Core aligned activities around geography, social studies, math, reading/vocabulary, and science.
 You can visit Amazon to purchase a full-color paperback for $11.99.
 Or purchase the printable e-book for $5.99 through Pack-n-Go Girls.